-My picks for the best songs of the first decade of the 21st Century include several by some artists who are heavily represented.
-Coldplay, one of my favorite bands of all-time, has six songs on this list, as does Incubus.
-Green Day, Weezer and Kelly Clarkson have four each, and Linkin Park, Justin Timberlake and Alicia Keys have three.
-I hope readers will find this list interesting, and comments are welcome.
+Music is very subjective, and every single one of us likes or dislikes songs for our own particular reasons and biases.
+I’m a huge fan of melodic and alternative rock, so my picks for the best songs of the first decade of the 21st Century are going to reflect that.
+Coldplay, one of my favorite bands of all time, has six songs on this list, as does another favorite, Incubus.
+Green Day and Weezer, two bands I also love, have four each, and Linkin Park, Kelly Clarkson, Justin Timberlake and Alicia Keys have three.
+I’m sure that no one will completely agree with my selections, though I hope readers will find this list interesting and agree with at least some of them, and comments are welcome.

 100. CHASING PAVEMENTS – Adele